joemoose/dungeoneers.d20/docs/play.md

 The game measures time in three durations:

 - **Round** is the time scale for combat.
 Each round is around 10 seconds.
 - **Turn** is the time scale for exploration.
-Each turn is around 10 minutes, enough time to explore a room and perform an Action or two.
+Each turn is 10 minutes, enough time to explore a room and perform an action or two.
 - **Watch** is the time scale used when traveling.
 Each Watch is 6 hours: morning, afternoon, evening, and night.
 A party can travel 6 miles in 1 watch in open terrain and clear weather.

 ## Zones

 The game uses **zones** as abstractions of distance and area to divide larger physical spaces into smaller units, like rooms in a house.

-For example, at the start of combat, the GM divides the battlefield into at least three zones; one where the party starts, one where the enemies start, and the area between them.
+For example, at the start of combat, the GM divides the battlefield into at least three zones; one where the party starts, one where the opponents start, and the area between them.

 The distance within and between zones is relative: